CarlJKurtz/smart-grids/README.md

 ![preview image](assets/readme_image-1.png)

-Creating Cap-Height aligned grids in Adobe Indesign is not impossible, but involves a lot of trial and error.
+Creating Cap-Height aligned grids in Adobe Indesign is not impossible, but involves a lot of trial and error and manual measuring.
 The applications allow you to skip the tedious guesswork and manual calculations.
 SmartGrids will show you all possible grid configurations and output all relevant values which you can then input into your layout software.

 The grids follow the style proposed by Josef Müller-Brockamann in his influential 1981 book [Grid Systems in Graphic Design](https://books.google.de/books/about/Grid_Systems_in_Graphic_Design_a_Visual.html?id=YOgtwAEACAAJ&redir_esc=y).
 Typographic grids help you structure your layouts in a meaningful and clean way.
 When working on larger editorial projects they can speed up your workflow significantly.